SANDY PAWS RESCUE INC.

 Q: What type of animals do you rescue?

-A: while we primarily rescue dogs from all over the US; we do rescue cats, and other small animals on a case by case basis.
+A: While we primarily rescue dogs from all over the U.S., we also rescue cats and other small animals on a case-by-case basis.
+Whether it's a dog, cat, or smaller companion animal, we strive to give them a second chance at life.

 Q: Where are the dogs currently available for adoption, and can I visit them?